One-off Performances and commissions.

 . . .

-Channing stands on a slowly revolving plinth and, apart from his graffiti covered body, is naked but for a pair of 1950’s Y-front underpants.
+Channing stands on a slowly revolving plinth and, apart the graffiti, is naked but for a pair of 1950’s Y-front underpants.

 Untitled (Silence of the Lambs).